Orion38/Pillar-tracker/readMe.md

 # Pillar Tracker

-Pillar Tracker is a small MATLAB script used to measure the distance between the two interior edges of the pillars of three-dimensional (3D) microtissue models overtime.
+Pillar Tracker is a MATLAB script used to measure the distance between the two interior edges of the pillars of three-dimensional (3D) microtissue models overtime.

 ## System requirements